dfwcnj/edgarquery/README.md

 options:<br/>
 -h, --help            show this help message and exit<br/>
 --cik CIK             Centralized Index Key for the company<br/>
+--fromcfz             download and use SEC companyfacts.zip file to show<br/>
+company data based on CIK. if the file is already<br/>
+downloaded, it is reused, but if not it can take a<br/>
+while to download 1.2gb<br/>
 --ticker TICKER       Ticker for the company<br/>
 --directory DIRECTORY<br/>
 where to store the html file to display<br/>